 Make a plan

-Make and practice a disaster plan for you and your family.
+Make and practice a disaster plan for yourself and your family.
 This can help keep everyone safe, aware and together.
-Your plan should include an emergency supply kit as well as details on:
+Include an emergency supply kit in your plan, as well as details on:

 - What to do and where to go if you have to leave your home